molssi-seamm/molssi-seamm.github.io/docs/tutorials/tutorial_2.rst

 that the current user has the permission to view.
 On the first access to the Dashboard web-page, it shows everything with the public permission to anyone without logging in.

-Let us begin by clicking on the ``ublic User`` menu drop-down button at the upper-right corner of the section and select ``Login``.
+Let us begin by clicking on the ``Public User`` menu drop-down button at the upper-right corner of the section and select ``Login``.

 .. note::